 In Michigan, those who are caught drinking and driving can face serious charges depending on a number of factors.
 From actual blood alcohol levels to the number of repeat offenses or even the way you act, punishments may range from a night in the drunk tank to fines, mandatory alcohol treatment or even loss of your license.
 If your blood alcohol level is found to be over .17%, the fines and penalties are now even greater in Michigan thanks to the newest Super Drunk laws.
 Convictions for being found guilty of Super Drunk offenses are almost double those relating to a standard conviction with fines of $200 to $700, restricted driving and longer incarcerations as well.

 No matter what you are convicted of however, these charges and the penalties associated with them can easily impact your life including employment, finances and your family.
 To protect your rights and make sure that you are treated fairly, it is imperative that you hire an attorney with your best interests in mind.
 An attorney who is familiar with the laws regarding drunk driving in Michigan can help you by assisting you in understanding issues such as the different sanctions and your rights as well as making sure that the judge hears all facts relevant to your case to ensure an outcome which is best for you.
 Each case is unique and Michigan laws relating to drinking and driving can have long lasting effects on the rest of your life.
 Don’t risk your future, be sure that you have an attorney who understands the laws and cares about your interests.

-If you live in Michigan and are facing charges relating to drinking and driving, The Law Offices of Daniel J. Harris, P.C. can help you.
-For a free consultation, call The Law Offices of Daniel J. Harris, P.C. at 231.347.4444.
+If you live in Michigan and are facing charges relating to drinking and driving, Harris Law can help you.
+For a free consultation, call Harris Law at 231.347.4444.